Lower Secondary (Years 7-10)

-Watch Centacare’s 24-minute video about the partnership between Centacare, Strathalbyn Christian College and the community.
+Watch Centacare’s 24-minute video about the partnership between Centacare, Geraldton Christian College and the community.

 Year 10 Carnarvon Camp

-Every year during second term, Strathalbyn Christian College visits Carnarvon Christian School for a week long adventure.
+Every year during second term, Geraldton Christian College visits Carnarvon Christian School for a week long adventure.
 Not only do the students visit the many tourist sights around Carnarvon but a big part of the camp is to engage and provide works of service to the Carnarvon school community.
 Many students really enjoy this camp and form strong bonds with the students of Carnarvon Christian College.

 Year 6 Canberra Trip

 Each year, the Year 6 students brave the Canberra weather to learn about our great capital.
 The students visit Parliament House, The Governor General’s House, and many more landmarks of this famous city.

 Throughout the year, students attend Sport and Recreation Overnight camps such as Rogain or Surfing camps.